 Read about our Programs and Placements

-To give enough time to make necessary arrangements we advise you apply at least 3 months prior to your preferred start date.
+To give enough time to make necessary arrangements we advise you apply at least 3 to 5 months prior to your preferred start date.
 Program dates can fill up fast so the earlier you can make your application the better.

 Please check with your local travel health departments.
 The general list is as follows: